Human trafficking in Pakistan: Prosecution (2010)

-Protection
+Protection (2010)

 The Government of Pakistan made some progress in its efforts to protect victims of human trafficking.
 The government continued to lack adequate procedures and resources for pro-actively identifying victims of trafficking among vulnerable persons with whom they come in contact, especially child labourers, women and children in prostitution, and agricultural and brick kiln workers.

 The FIA and the police referred vulnerable men, women and children, many of whom were trafficking victims, to federal and provincial government shelters and numerous NGO-operated care centres.
 There are reports, however, that women were abused in some government-run shelters.
 Shelters also faced resource challenges and were sometimes crowded and under-staffed.
 Sindh provincial police freed over 2,000 bonded labourers in 2009 from feudal landlords; few charges were filed against the employers.
 The FIA expanded protection services overseas and provided medical and psychological services to Pakistani trafficking victims in Oman.
 Some NGOs provided food, legal, medical, and psychological care to vulnerable children, including child trafficking victims, in facilities provided by and partially staffed by the Government of Pakistan.
 Some NGOs and government shelters, like the Punjab Child Protection and Welfare Bureau, also rehabilitated and reunited children with their families.
 Female trafficking victims could access 26 government-run Shaheed Benazir Bhutto Centres and the numerous provincial government “Darul Aman” centres offering medical treatment, vocational training, and legal assistance.
 In September 2009, the government opened a rehabilitation centre in Swat, which included a team of doctors and psychiatrists, to assist child soldiers rescued from militants.